Holy Cross Harvest Food Drive to Benefit Local Pantries

 Notre Dame, Ind.

-Presidents of the institutions said the drive is in the spirit of the Holy Cross tradition of helping where help is needed.
+Presidents of the institutions said the Holy Cross Harvest is in the spirit of the Holy Cross tradition of helping where help is needed.

 “The Holy Cross congregations have always worked to provide for those people on the margins.
 In the local community, there is a great deal of hunger and food insecurity due to the economy.
 We must keep the needs of others in the forefront of our minds and hold ourselves accountable for our response to that need,” said Carol Ann Mooney, president of Saint Mary's College.